CocoaPods/guides.cocoapods.org/source/using/getting-started.html.md

 description: This is a guide that describes setting up CocoaPods and integrating with your first project.
 ---

-## What are CocoaPods
+## What is CocoaPods

 CocoaPods manages library dependencies for your Xcode projects.

-The dependencies for your projects are specified in a single text file.
+The dependencies for your projects are specified in a single text file called Podspecs.
 CocoaPods will resolve dependencies between libraries, fetch the resulting source code, then link it together in an Xcode workspace to build your project.

 Ultimately the goal is to improve discoverability of, and engagement in, third party open-source libraries by creating a more centralized ecosystem.